 - Teaching Staff

-- Parents and carers
+- · Parents and Carers

-- Senior Leadership Team
+- Senior Management Team

 - A GP or medical professional

 - Outside specialists such as Speech and Language Therapist (SALT) or Educational Psychologist (EP)

 - Information from a previous school/ pre-school

 - Following diagnostic tests

-- Data from school assessment procedure
+- Data from school assessment procedures.

+- SENCO.
+Any concerns should be communicated in writing to the SENCO

-The class/ subject teacher and the SENCO will carry out an analysis of the pupil's needs including their progress in comparison to their peers and national standards.
+The class/ subject teacher and the SENCO will carry out an analysis of the pupil's needs including their development in comparison to their peers and national standards.